Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ## Calling a Draw
 - In some descriptions of the game, the effects of calling a draw are *not* limited to the next three turns, and instead persist indefinitely.

+## The Dropout Phase
+- Compensation for being forced to drop out is not paid immediately.
+Instead, it is paid at the end of the round, by the two losers.
+- In the event of a draw, the cards are re-dealt to *all* players, and a fresh dropout phase begins.
+When playing with the delayed compensation rule above, there will be no dropout compensation that round.
+- Compensation is 3 points per valuable card, not 2 points.